omkarfadtare965/Practical_data_science/README.md

   > ___`Block storage`___ manages data as individual blocks or chunks, typically at the disk level.
 Each block is a fixed-size unit of data and is accessed using block-level protocols like SCSI (Small Computer System Interface) or Fibre Channel.
 Block storage is commonly used in storage area networks and provides high-performance, low-latency access to data.

   > ___`Object storage`___ is a storage architecture that manages data as objects.
 Each object consists of data, metadata (information that describes data, such as when the object was last modified), and a unique identifier.
 - Data lakes, such as Amazon S3 are often built on top of object storage.
-Amazon S3 provides access to durable and highly-available object storage in the cloud, allowing you to ingest virtually any amount of data, from a few dataset files to exabytes of data.
+Amazon S3 provides access to durable and highly available object storage in the cloud, allowing you to ingest virtually any amount of data, from a few dataset files to exabytes of data.
 - AWS provides various tools and services that help ensure your data lake, which is built on Amazon S3, is secure, compliant with regulations, and allows for auditing.
 These tools and services include features like access control, encryption, data governance, and compliance certifications, which help protect your data and ensure it meets legal requirements.
 - By using Amazon S3 as a centralized repository for your data lake, you can easily access and analyze your data for data warehousing analytics.
 Data warehousing analytics involves analyzing large volumes of structured data to gain insights and make informed decisions.
 Additionally, you can leverage machine learning tools and algorithms to extract valuable insights from your data, identify patterns, and make predictions or recommendations based on your business needs.
 - Data lakes and data warehouses are both technologies used for storing and analyzing data, but they have different architectures and purposes